 Financial aid is available for students electing to complete J-Term.

 It is never too early to take part in undergraduate research opportunities, whether independently or under the guidance of a faculty member.
-The Center for Undergraduate Excellence can help you learn about the breadth of opportunities available to you.
+The Office of Citizen Scholar Development and the Office of Undergraduate Research can both help you learn about the breadth of opportunities available to you.